pnxtech/hydra-synchron-svcs/documentation/README.md

 * Tasks have an execution rule which defines when and how messages are sent to a service.
 * All tasks are stored in a Mongo database allowing for the synchron service to be restarted.
 * When a task is ready for execution, Synchron can either use a `hydra.sendMessage` or `hydra.queueMessage` to notify the intended recipient service.
 The notification is essentially just the registered sub-message.
+* Tasks can be registered (created), deregistered (deleted), suspended, resumed, and their status can be queried.
+However, tasks are immutable.
+If you need to update a task you should deregister it and then register a new one.

 Here's an example of a registration message: